Become an Autism Swim Approved Centre

 What’s covered in the initial training session?

-The initial training session covers Autism Diagnosis, common co-occurring conditions, behaviours of concern, communication, wandering, the relationship between swimming and ASD, sensory difficulties, drownings, child protection and Applied Behaviour Analysis.
+The initial training session includes a range of topics, including what it means to have an ASD diagnosis; common co-occurring conditions; behaviours of concern; communication; wandering; the relationship between swimming/aquatics and ASD; sensory difficulties; drownings; child protection; and Applied Behaviour Analysis (ABA).
 The monthly resources you receive are very targeted to specific swimming skill-sets, common challenges experienced and different methodologies to use with your swimmers.

 What happens if one of my instructor’s leaves?